 A Bachelor of Science (Dental Hygiene Specialization) will prepare dental hygienists to participate productively in a health care system that emphasizes prevention, primary care, accountability, quality and cost effectiveness.
-The dental hygienist with a baccalaureate degree is a leader in developing and initiating oral health interventions that prevent and control oral disease and promote oral wellness, and in facilitating change itself.
+The dental hygienist with a baccalaureate degree is a leader in developing and promote oral wellness, and in facilitating change itself.
 The ultimate goal of a baccalaureate program is to prepare students to contribute significantly to the improvement of oral health goals in current and future health care delivery systems by preparing well-qualified professionals with knowledge, skills, and awareness at the baccalaureate degree level.